dannenberglab/Tiling-of-large-scaled-environments-by-grid-cells/README.md

 This repository contains the scripts used to analyze grid cell properties from the paper "Tiling of large-scaled environments by grid cells requires experience", available at  https://www.biorxiv.org/content/10.1101/2025.02.16.638536v1.

+The code was run and tested on Microsoft Windows 11 and MATLAB 2023a.
+The estimated time to install MATLAB is 15 - 45 min.
+The estimated time to download the sample data is 5 - 10 min.
+The estimated time to run the code is 1 min.

 Data on neural spiking were collected from 4 mice (mouse1 = fuego, mouse2 = huevo, mouse3 = samwise, mouse4 = lima).
 Data are organized by sessions as CMBHOME objects in MATLAB.
 Each CMBHOME object contains spikes from 4 tetrodes sorted as single units.
 For complete information, see the wiki at https://github.com/wchapman/CMBHOME/wiki